 Facebook isn’t the only game in town when you want to market to homeowners.
 You have plenty of digital options to attract new clients and make established clients more likely to refer you to friends and neighbors.
 Check out these three non-Facebook roofing digital marketing ideas:

-Are you sending roofing prospects to your competitor’s website?
-If your site is missing crucial elements, you very well might be losing business.
-Here are six features your roof replacement website must have:
+Are you unknowingly sending roofing prospects to your competitor’s website?
+Your website is one of your strongest resources for marketing your company.
+If your roofing site is missing crucial elements, you very well might be losing business.

 Did your roofing company get a few scathing reviews on Angie’s List?
-Or do you want to take your customer service to the next level so you earn more referrals?
-No matter why you might be considering a customer service reboot, there’s one question you must ask before you create a strategy to get more roofing jobs:
+Or do you want to take your customer service to the next level to earn more referrals?
+No matter why you might be considering a customer service reboot, there’s one question you must ask before you create a strategy to get more roofing jobs.

 Are you ready to transform your HVAC business into a lean, mean productivity machine?
 If you’re a business owner or manager, use these HVAC productivity tips to rock your time and resources for a better bottom line.